 Elm Sunday: Let me guess.
 Anonymous?

-E-MS: It's almost like you read my mind!
+E-MS: It's almost like you can read my mind!
 Anonymous asks: "When did you first know you were a sea priestess?"

 Elm Sunday: When my boyfriend told me I was.

 Elm Sunday: Yes.
 He was much older than me.
 He said I looked like a mermaid and he was fascinated by my beauty and he called me Priestess.
 He had powers of his own.

 E-MS: I read that he does something interesting with cherries.

 E-MS: I guess that was too personal.
 Would you say Royce was your teacher?